AOSC-Tracking/telegram-desktop/cmake/external/glib/cppgir/docs/cppgir.md

   during which the parameter instance exists.
 It is not (and should not be) used elsewhere.

+* For an input collection parameter of basic type (e.g. `int`), the original C signature is typically used.
+That is, 2 parameters (`int*` and `gsize`).
+The rationale here is that the same signature may also occur for an output collection (of specified input size).
+Preserving the original signature ensures that it can be used whether or not the annotation is correct.
+The latter may not be the case as these APIs are typically "low-level" (e.g. involve some buffers), and as such are often not considered by "scripted binding".
+It is also an efficient and clear API as any buffer's "location" (e.g. `std::vector` or otherwise) can easily be provided by means of these 2 parameters.
+  However, if desired and specified by `--basic-container` option, then an additional collection-based signature is generated as well.

 In short, one can choose to work with `std` types and convert to collection wrappers upon function call/return, but for simple cases (or beyond), the collection wrapper might well serve (without conversion).